-You can link to tags and categories using the {tag}tagname and {category}foobar syntax.
+You can link to authors, categories, index and tags using the {author}name, {category}foobar, {index} and {tag}tagname syntax.

 Deprecated internal link syntax

 5.3.5 Importing an existing site

 It is possible to import your site from WordPress, Tumblr, Dotclear, and RSS feeds using a simple script.
 See Importing an existing site.